 Introduction: Wireless Electricity Transmission Using AVRs for AVRs

-So there are a lot of Modules on The web......
-But My inspiration is "Wireless Power " By robotkid249
+So there are a lot of projects on The web But My inspiration is "Wireless Power " By robotkid249

-But Due to Lack Of resources I had to make one of my my own (Here It Is - Function Generator) but Since Size matters ...... i have to make it more compact.......
-(After all We are living in Generation Of Nano Technology ).
+But Due to Lack Of resources, I had to make one of my own (Here It Is - Function Generator) to make it more compact (After all We are living in Generation Of Nano Technology ).

-The Current Output of Reciever Was 50mA at 3.2V at 5.18V input at transmission dock even the reciever can power an Arduino UNO R3 and most of your AVR's (i've tested it on 2313 with a blink Program and it worked).
+The Current Output of the Reciever Was 50mA at 3.2V at 5.18V input at the transmission dock even the receiver can power an Arduino UNO R3 and most of your AVRs (i've tested it on 2313 with a blink Program and it worked).

 PLEASE VOTE AND ADD IT TO YOUR FAVORITES TO SUPPORT.